vaijan1990/carBooking/README.md

 A schoolproject for the course advanced webb application development for the vocational school Lernia.

 ### By Who ?
-Christian Alsén, Håkan Arnoldsson and Vasshnavi Janani
+Christian Alsén, Håkan Arnoldsson and Vaisshnavi Janani

 ### Who has done what ?